-NFL Hall of Fame linebacker Lawrence Taylor made a visit to A Forever Recovery, a drug rehabilitation facility in Battle Creek, Mich., on November 24, to speak with current patients about his struggle with drug and alcohol addiction.
+NFL Hall of Fame linebacker Lawrence Taylor answers questions at A Forever Recovery, a drug rehabilitation facility in Battle Creek, Mich., on November 24, to speak with current patients about his struggle with drug and alcohol addiction.

-Taylor had a successful career with the New York Giants, but also developed a serious drug problem.
-He learned quickly that having a large amount of money, as well as a lot of free time, led to big problems, which landed him in rehab three times.
+Taylor had a successful career with the New York Giants but also developed a serious drug problem.
+He learned quickly that having a significant amount of money, as well as a lot of free time, led to big problems, which landed him in rehab three times.

 He opened up by saying that he used to hate hearing other people’s stories of how they struggled, and what led them to get back on the straight and narrow, but soon those stories became one of the biggest factors in his decision to change his attitude and get sober.

 “I think the only way to help you guys recover, or help yourself recover, is to listen to other people’s stories,” said Taylor.
 “When I started in the NFL, I didn’t do any drugs.
 I didn’t do any drugs in college; I didn’t do any drugs in high school.
 None of that type of stuff.
 When I started in the NFL, I was a pretty good player and ran through the league pretty good.”

 “When I started playing, it was like a man playing with boys.
 I was just that much better than everybody else.
 I wanted to challenge myself, so I’d be out all night drinking, and when the game started at 1 o’clock, I’d get there at around 12, and I thought that I was Superman because I could do that.
 Well, then I started doing recreational drugs like cocaine and all of that; later on, it became a day job.
 I couldn’t stop.
 I started doing drugs and graduated to crack.
 Once I found crack, there was nothing better; I was completely gone.”

 Lawrence Taylor Answers Questions About his Experience with Drugs

 Taylor shared several stories from his past, and most importantly, how he recovered and what got him to where he is today.